Lauffenburger-Lab/DrugsANNSignaling/preprocessing/README.md

-## Algorithms for the pre-processing of the raw data
+## Algorithms for the pre-processing of the raw data (specialized for the L1000 dataset)
 1. retrieveDrugTargetInfo.R: Script to retrieve drug-target interactions, merge with the L1000 dataset, and retrieve also level-3 gene expression data.
 2. drug_sigs_for_cell.R: Script with function to retrieve samples metadat and adds quality score to each signature and for each drug/cell line combination selects the signature with the highest quality.
 3. inferTFactivity.R: Script to infer TF activity and pre-process to remove samples and TFs of bad quality.